iRONStoolbox/iRONStoolbox/README.md

 ```
 ## Testing

-The easiest way to test if the current version of iRONS is working is to check that the icon below shows "Build Passing"
+The easiest way to test if the current version of iRONS is working is to check that the icon below shows "build passing"
 [![Build status](https://travis-ci.org/AndresPenuela/iRONS.svg?branch=master)](https://travis-ci.org/AndresPenuela/iRONS)

-If you have downloaded iRONS and you are using it locally you can run the test functions.
+If you have downloaded iRONS and you are using it locally you can run manually the test functions.
 First you need to install `pytest`.
 For that purpose open the Anaconda Prompt and then run:
 ```
 pip install -U pytest
 ```